borisbanushev/stockpredictionai/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As explained earlier we will use other assets as features, not only GS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So what other assets would affect GS's stock movements?
 Good understanding of the company, its lines of businesses, competitive landscape, dependencies, suppliers and client type, etc is very important for picking the right set of correlated assets:
 - First are the **companies** similar to GS.
-We will add JPMorgan Chace and Morgan Stanley, among others, to the dataset.
+We will add JPMorgan Chase and Morgan Stanley, among others, to the dataset.
 - As an investment bank, Goldman Sachs depends on the **global economy**.
 Bad or volatile economy means no M&As or IPOs, and possibly limited proprietary trading earnings.
 That is why we will include global economy indices.
 Also, we will include LIBOR (USD and GBP denominated) rate, as possibly shocks in the economy might be accounted for by analysts to set these rates, and other **FI** securities.
 - Daily volatility index (**VIX**) - for the reason described in the previous point.
 - **Composite indices** - such as NASDAQ and NYSE (from USA), FTSE100 (UK), Nikkei225 (Japan), Hang Seng and BSE Sensex (APAC) indices.